AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 CREATE TABLE events__20240501 PARTITION OF events FOR VALUES IN ('2024-05-01');
 CREATE TABLE events__20240502 PARTITION OF events FOR VALUES IN ('2024-05-02');

+-- Generate DDL to create partitions for one month

 SELECT 'CREATE TABLE IF NOT EXISTS events__' || to_char(day, 'YYYYmmDD') ||
 ' PARTITION OF events FOR VALUES IN (''' || day::TEXT || ''');'
 FROM (